LIME-ESA/lime_tbx/docs/content/implementation.md

 # Implementation

-The repository is organized into the follo0wing directories:
+The repository is organized into the following directories:

 - **lime_tbx**: The `lime_tbx` Python package containing the LIME Toolbox.
 - **installer**: Scripts and configuration files for manually building and packaging installers.